ast-grep/ast-grep.github.io/website/guide/project/lint-rule.md

 :::

+Paths in both `files` and `ignores` are relative to the project root directory, that is, `sgconfig.yml`'s directory.

 ## Customize Code Highlighting

 ast-grep will report linting issues with highlighted code span called label.
 A label describes an underlined region of code associated with an issue. _By default, the matched target code and its surrounding code captured by [relational rules](/guide/rule-config/relational-rule.html)_.